Sue Atkins: Supporting your Teen Through Bullying

 “Telling Will Only Make It Worse”

-It’s never OK to be bullied and teachers need to know what’s happening – they may not be fully aware about what your child is going through so make an appointment and go and talk to your Head Teacher.
+It’s never OK to be bullied and teachers need to know what’s happening – they may not be fully aware of what your child is going through so make an appointment and go and talk to your Head Teacher.
 Make bullet points so you remember the key points you want to make.
 The key thing is to strike while the iron is cold, never when you are angry or upset.
 Keep to the facts and make arrangements for a time to come back to discuss progress.
 It holds everyone accountable.

 What To Say Instead: “Talk to someone you trust”